 QK-A027 AIS Receiver

-Planned for release on October 31st, a new addition to the Marine Electronics Family.
+Released on October 31st, a new addition to the Marine Electronics Family.

-Building on the success of the previous models our new AIS Receiver adds SeaTalk capability to the already impressive suite of input options on the QK-A026 and is powered from the SeaTalk interface to provide a cleaner signal which will improve range and sensitivity.
+Building on the success of the previous models our new AIS Receiver adds SeaTalk capability to the already impressive suite of input options on the QK-A026 and is powered from the SeaTalk bus to provide a cleaner signal which will improve range and sensitivity.

 Another innovation is simultaneous WiFi, NMEA and USB output.
 Considerably improving on versatility and flexibility.